HRKings/GitGud/Flow/GitGud_Flow.md

 - You can merge any fix;
 - You can merge any chore branch;
 - If working with a team : When merging you should make a Pull Request, with a custom commit message:
-  - The message must contain the `[merge]` tag and reference the branch name and the Pull Request number, for exemple:
+  - The message must start the `[merge]` tag and reference the branch name and the Pull Request number, for example:
   - `[merge] Complete: SUBJECT on PR #N`, where *SUBJECT* is what feature is being added/updated/removed and *N* is the Pull Request number;
   - `[merge] Fix: SUBJECT on PR #N`, where *SUBJECT* is what problem is being fixed and *N* is the Pull Request number.
 - If working alone : merge the branch directly.